 The review could identify recommended amendments to the IANA SOW to address any performance deficiencies, or to the CSC charter to address any issues or deficiencies.
 The process of developing and approving amendments would take place through a defined process that included, at minimum, the following steps, in advance of an amendment to either document being proposed:

-Consultation with the IANA Functions Operator.
+Consultation with the IANA Functions Operator;

-Consultation with the CSC.
+Consultation with the CSC;

-Public input session for ccTLD and gTLD operators.
+Public input session for ccTLD and gTLD operators; and

-Public Comment period.
+Public comment period.

 Drafted amendments would be subject to at least the following processes before they came into effect:

-Public Comment period.
+Public comment period;

-Ratification by the ccNSO and the GNSO Councils by a supermajority threshold.
+Ratification by the ccNSO and the GNSO Councils by a supermajority threshold; and